bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 <!-- type: tab-end -->

-For a list of log types, consult the [API endpoint reference](/api-reference/store-management/store-logs/system-logs/get-system-logs).
+### Filter by module

-You can see how often merchants request shipping quotes from a specific carrier.
-To do so, specify the carrier with the `module` query parameter.
-Below is an example of how to use a GET request to retrieve entries for quotes requests to Endicia:
+To see how often merchants request shipping quotes from a specific carrier, URL-encode the carrier name and pass it to the `module` query parameter.

+The following example retrieves shipping entries by module:

 <!--
 type: tab